aric-hamburg/brown-bag-sessions/README.md

 Wir freuen uns darauf, Dich bei zukünftigen Events wieder begrüßen zu dürfen.

 ## Nächster Vortrag
-**21.05.2026** - Dr. Peter Holzwarth (Dozent Pädagogische Hochschule Zürich, Medienpädagoge, Autor, Berater): Bildkompetenz, Fake News und KI

-Bildkompetenz war schon immer ein wichtiger Bestandteil von Medienkompetenz.
-Mit der zunehmenden gesellschaftlichen Durchdringung von KI-Technologien und im Kontext von Fake News und Desinformation gewinnt dieser Bereich an Brisanz.
-Da sehr viele politische Informationen auch über Bilder kommuniziert und rezipiert werden, leistet Bildkompetenz auch einen wichtigen Beitrag zum Erhalt von Demokratien.
+**28.05.2026** - Lars Krupp (PhD Student & Researcher - DFKI & RPTU): Challenges of GenAI in Quantum Education -- in English

+Expertise in quantum computing is in high demand and GenAI-based tutoring options may offer scalable solutions to address this demand.
+In this talk I will present my research on the risks associated with GenAI-based tutoring systems and highlight design solutions to mitigate adverse effects, such as blind reliance.
+I will highlight how proper moderation of such systems can facilitate active reflection and learning benefits.

 ## Weitere geplante Vorträge

-### Mai 2026
-- **28.05.2026** - Lars Krupp (PhD Student & Researcher - DFKI & RPTU): Challenges of GenAI in Quantum Education

 ### Juni 2026
 - **02.06.2026** - Farah Abdou (AI Research Analyst -Cambridge Centre for Alternative Finance): AI Governance - Policy to Practice -- in English